jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 ==== Never

-The save condition "never" is fairly simple, it means no resource should be saved in this collection.
+The save condition "never" is fairly simple, it means no new resource should be saved in this collection.
 We use this condition when we want to have a collection that contains resources, but cannot get new resources.